MetaMelange/H4ckIT-CTF-2016/F1r3d&H4ck3d - Egypt/Solution.md

 ##### WEP

 WEP is easily crackable with captured IV.
-We had enough captured traffic to crack them via aircrack-ng
+We had enough captured traffic to crack them via aircrack-ng.
+But there were not enough in a single PCAP File.
+You need minimum of 5000 IVs to crack it.
+Therefore we combined all the PCAP files with the following tool which is integrated of aircrack: '`mergecap` (check manpage for usage)

+After we merged the files we had enough data to crack the password easily with the following command:

-`aircrack-ng -b BSSID output*.cap`
+`aircrack-ng -b BSSID <merged PCAP File>`

 ##### WPA2/PSK